grumdrig/slog/assembler_manual.md

 Instructions
 ------------

-All instructions may be given in either of two forms:
+All instructions may be given in either of three forms:

 	*opcode*

 or

+	*opcode* #

+or

-	*opcode* *parameter*
+	*opcode* *operand*

-The former is equivalent to the stack-addressed form
+The first is equivalent to the stack-mode form

-	*opcode* -$200
+	*opcode* -$400

-which in the machine architecture causes that the parameter is taken from the stack rather than supplied as as immediate value within with the instruction.
+which in the machine architecture causes that the operand is taken from the stack rather than supplied as as immediate value within with the instruction.

+The second, with `#` as the operand, is equivalent to

+	*opcode* -$3FF

+with signals inline mode, where the word following the instruction is used as the operand.

+In all other cases, the operand is a literal value, which is referred to as immediate mode.

-In either case each instruction in code generates a single machine instruction, a 16-bit number, using the bitwise calculation:
+In all cases each assembly instruction generates a machine instruction, a 16-bit number, using the bitwise calculation:

- 	opcode | (parameter << 6)
+ 	opcode | (parameter << 5)

-In description of the effects on the stack of the instructions below, it is assumed that if stack-addressing is used, the parameter has already been removed from the stack.
+In the description of the effects on the stack of the instructions below, it is assumed that if stack mode or inline mode is used, the operand has already been take from the stack or main memory.

-Descriptions of each instruction are given in the PQVM manual.
+Descriptions of each instruction are given in the Slog VM manual.

 Labels